vinicius-ricardoADS/project_node/README.md

 This project is being developed for the web programming discipline using REST programming concepts, Javascript language, back-end development and front-end with React.

 The project of this medical clinic consists of 3 basic entities: Patients, Doctors and Appointments, where the heart of the application is about the functionality of scheduling an appointment of a respective patient with a respective doctor.
 In addition to this main action, it is possible to carry out a complete CRUD of the 3 entities Patients, Doctors and Consultations, there is also the Administrators entity that represents the user who will have access to the functionalities available in the system, performing the login to access the system and a logout if need to exit the system itself, if there is still no administrator registered in the system, you must register one to be able to use the system.
+Some business rules: You cannot delete a patient if he currently has an appointment, same for the doctor, it is not possible to delete it.
+It is not possible to register a consultation if the patient or the doctor informed is not included in the system, it is also not possible to register a query if the date or time entered is invalid (Example: Passing a date that has already passed, or an hour has passed).
+The present relationships are only one, which in this case is a Patients with Appointments relationship where, once appointment belongs to only one patient and a patient can have multiple appointments, same with Doctors and Appointments => One appointment is performed by only one Doctor, but one Doctor can perform multiple queries, both are 1-N.

 ## Getting Started